 Q: Does American Bank offer electronic deposit account statements?

 A: Yes, with online account access, you can view statements online free of charge when you sign up to receive e-Statements.
-For business customers, only the Business Administrator can enroll the business for e-Statements.
-Once enrolled, the business users that have been granted online access will have the ability to view e-Statements for each account that they have access to view.
+For business customers, the Business Administrator or any User granted access to the e-Statements permission can enroll the business for e-Statements.
 There are up to twenty-four (24) months of past statements available online.
 Plus, you can either print a copy of the statement for your records or save the statements on your computer.